sbastidasr/Notebooks/js.md

 functions can have methods.

-The apply method lets us construct an array of arguments to use to invoke a func- tion.
+The apply method lets us construct an array of arguments to use to invoke a function.
 It also lets us choose the value of this.
 The apply method takes two parame- ters.
 The first is the value that should be bound to this.
 The second is an array of parameters.

 ```js
 // Make an array of 2 numbers and add them.